-The NCP4308 is a synchronous rectifier controller for switch mode power supplies.
-The controller enables high efficiency designs for flyback, quasi resonant flyback and LLC topologies.
+The NCP43080 is a synchronous rectifier controller for switch mode power supplies.
+The controller enables high efficiency designs for flyback and quasi resonant flyback topologies.

 Externally adjustable minimum off-time and on-time blanking periods provides flexibility to drive various MOSFET package types and PCB layout.
 A reliable and noise less operation of the SR system is insured due to the Self Synchronization feature.
-The NCP4308 also utilizes Kelvin connection of the driver to the MOSFET to achieve high efficiency operation at full load.
+The NCP43080 also utilizes Kelvin connection of the driver to the MOSFET to achieve high efficiency operation at full load and utilizes a light load detection architecture to achieve high efficiency at light load.